jungjung917/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data
-### Loading data to "data" and "data1"" is the data after excluded NA values from "data"
+### Loading data to "data", "data1" is NA excluded "data".

 ```r